pdnsadmin/pdnsadmin-docs/README.md

 pdnsAdmin document

-Please feel free to contribute this project to make it working better.
+Please feel free to contribute this project to make it work better.

 Thank you.